Refex Industries Limited (NSE: REFEX) Q3 2026 Earnings Call dated Jan. 21, 2026

 Anil Jain

-Straightforward how it is similar to you know, buying an electronic appliance.
-Exactly, exactly.
+So it’s like straightforward how it is similar to buying an electronic appliance…

 Anil Jain

 Correct.
 Okay.
-And like is the risk reward justified?
-Because I’m assuming it is a competitive market.
-The margins that we’re making is, I mean I would say is fairly low.
-And if suppose there’s any default in the machines working the payment outflow that would have to be paid like would be a certain amount and like would be a higher amount.
+And like is the risk reward justified because I am assuming it is a competitive market, the margins that we are making is, I mean, I would say is fairly low.
+And if suppose there is any default in the machines working, the payment outflow that would have to be paid like would be a certain amount and that would be a higher amount.
 So is the risk reward justified at this point?
 Do we see our machines performing well?
-Definitely.

 Anil Jain